MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/15-backup-url.md

     GO
     ```

-1. Run this command to change the name of that customer.
+1. Run this command to change the address of that customer.

     ```sql
     UPDATE Person.Address